willnorris/imageproxy/README.md

 * mold file added
 * Revised dockerfile to be friendly to makefile output
 * added dist dir to gitignore
+* Added v1/status and v1/dependencies endpoints in imageproxy.go

 ## URL Structure ##